India cities to be greener with E20 fuel-run transport network

-New Delhi, March 20 (IANS) This is one reform initiative that is set to be a big positive change in the use of fossil fuel to run countrys transportation sector.
+New Delhi: This is one reform initiative that is set to be a big positive change in the use of fossil fuel to run countrys transportation sector.

 The central government has proposed to advance the deadline for blending 20 per cent ethanol in petrol from the earlier announced 2030 to 2024.